jrsconfitto/Nancy.EmbeddedContent/readme.md

 This is meant to be downloaded and included in your own source code.
 To utilize, clone this code, and import the project into your solution.

-Views will be discovered automatically as long as the build action is set to **Embedded Resource**.
+Views will be discovered automatically as long as the build action for each file you want served is set to **Embedded Resource**.

-To serve embedded files as static content, you will have to add a static content
+To serve embedded files as static content, you will have to add a static content convention to your bootstrapper:
-convention:

 ```c#
 public class Bootstrapper : DefaultNancyBootstrapper